mhartzel/vim_python3_ide_installer/README.md

 - Basic copy / paste functionality between urxvt and other programs.
 - Python3 syntax checking (every time you save).
 - Python3 syntax highlighting.
-- Python3 documentation for the keyword under cursor opens with leader + pw  (\ pw  NOTE second character must be pressed within 1 second) .
+- Python3 documentation for the keyword under cursor opens with leader + pw  ( \ pw  NOTE second character must be pressed within 1 second ).
+- C syntax checking (every time you save)
+- C syntax highlighting.
+- C reference documentation for the keyword under cursor opens with leader + cr  ( \ cr  NOTE second character must be pressed within 1 second ).
 - The current line is underlined with a single pixel white line (only in colorscheme desert256).
 - F2 - turns on/off line numbers.
 - F3 - turns on/off ident guidelines